Free trial.

 Music2Lights - Dancing Moving Heads: More advanced music2light effect using 20 moving heads (MAC 101).
 Put some music on and press Ctrl-M on the layout grid to see the lights crazy dance!
 If beats aren't properly tracked, be sure to adjust the music volume so you can see the beats when looking at the spectrum (if you don't see it, Lightjams doesn't see it).

-Ambient Lighting: Video Colors To Lights.
-Extract the video dominant colors and use these to paint the lights!
-This project features 6 modes, from using only one color to up to four.
+Ambient Lighting (Ambilight): Video Colors To Lights.
+Extract the dominant colors of your media and use them to paint the lights!
+When you open this project, go in the media manager (Ctrl-U) to select your media.
 Look at the Video Walkthrough to setup your video input or screen capture.

-ArtNET to USB interface Mapper: Map the ArtNET universe 0 to the USB interface.
+ArtNET to USB Interface Mapper: Map the ArtNET universe 0 to the USB interface.
 You can easily change the universe or use E1.31 input.
-In other words, this is a ArtNET to USB interface bridge, where the USB interface can be an Enttec Open/Pro or DMXKing.
+In other words, this is an ArtNET to USB interface bridge, where the USB interface can be an Enttec Open/Pro or DMXKing.

 OSC to DMX Mapper: Map the whole 512 incoming OSC values to 512 DMX channels.
 Can output using a USB interface, ArtNET and sACN.